johnlange2/WVdM_electron_model/README.md

 ### Momentum Calculation

-The momentum vectors are calculated by separating the photon's motion into toroidal and poloidal components:
+The momentum vectors are calculated differently depending on the path mode:

+**Torus Mode:**
 - **Toroidal momentum**: Component along the major radius direction (around the big circle)
 - **Poloidal momentum**: Component along the minor radius direction (around the tube)
 - **Angular momentum**: Calculated as L = r × p for each component (toroidal, poloidal, and total)

+**Lemniscate Modes:**
+- **Lemniscate momentum**: Component of rotation around the z-axis (tangential to circle in xy-plane)
+- **Poloidal momentum**: Remaining component (radial + vertical)
+- **Angular momentum**: Calculated as L = r × p for each component (lemniscate, poloidal, and total)
+- **S curve**: Momentum calculated separately for left and right tracks based on which track is currently visible

-- **Averaging**: Averages are computed over complete cycles and only update when a cycle completes, making them more stable and readable
+**Averaging**: Averages are computed over complete cycles and only update when a cycle completes, making them more stable and readable

 ## Model Description

 The Williamson Van der Mark electron model proposes that electrons and positrons can be visualized as photons moving in closed paths around a torus.
 This visualization demonstrates:

-1. The toroidal structure of the particle's path
+1. The toroidal or lemniscate structure of the particle's path
 2. The continuous motion of the photon
-3. The relationship between inner and outer dimensions
+3. The relationship between inner and outer dimensions (or minor and major axes for lemniscates)
 4. Electric and magnetic field vectors at the photon position
 5. Momentum vectors (linear and angular) along the path
-6. Precession effects creating spirograph-like patterns
+6. Precession effects creating spirograph-like patterns on both C and S curves
-7. Different winding ratios (1:2 and 2:1 modes)
+7. Different winding ratios (1:2 and 2:1 modes in torus mode)
+8. Alternative figure-8 geometries (C and S curves) that may provide insights into electron/positron substructure
+9. S curve with two side-by-side spheroids and alternating track visibility

 Note: The "photon speed" parameter in this visualization controls the animation rate for better visualization, not the actual speed of light.
 In the physical model, the photon would be moving at the speed of light (c).